The Prize Fighter Inferno: Early years (2003–2006)

-Half Measures EP (2009-2012)
+Half Measures EP (2009–2012)

-On September 25, 2009, A new song called "Gears" was introduced in the trailer of Claudio's comic series Kill Audio.
+On September 25, 2009, A new song called "Gears" was introduced in the trailer of Claudio Sanchez's comic series Kill Audio.
 When the fourth issue of Kill Audio was released, in February 2010, people who had ordered via MerchNow received a 7" vinyl EP titled "Beaver Records."
 This EP included "Gears" and the previously unreleased song "Erizo Schultz" featuring Chondra on vocals.
-The vinyl credits both Claudio Sanchez and his wife Chondra Echert as "The Prize Fighter Inferno".
+The vinyl credits Sanchez and his wife Chondra Echert as "The Prize Fighter Inferno".

 An EP was released for New York Comic Con 2012 titled "Half Measures" with tracks: Elm Street Lover Boy, Simple Fix, Pistol Pete Matty, and Half Measures.
 On Record Store Day, the EP released as a Glow in the Dark vinyl, along with The Afterman: Descension Big Beige Demos in a coke-bottle clear vinyl, and Davenport Cabinet's EP in a blue vinyl.

 Stray Bullets EP (2020)

-On March 21, 2020, Claudio premiered a new song, "More Than Love", on his Instagram page.
-In April 2020, he announced the song's official release on the Prize Fighter Inferno project’s Facebook page on April 3.
-Later that month, on the 24th, a cover of the Ben E. King song, “Stand by Me” was released to streaming services and digital retailers as well.
+On March 21, 2020, Sanchez premiered a new song, "More Than Love", on his Instagram page.
+In April 2020, he announced the song's official release on the Prize Fighter Inferno project's Facebook page on April 3.
+Later that month, on the 24th, a cover of the Ben E. King song, "Stand by Me" was released to streaming services and digital retailers as well.

-In an article from Spin Magazine on May 12, 2020, Sanchez stated, “I figured, if there’s any time to do this, it’s now.
-I’ll get a bunch of songs together, put a record out, I will feel good, and then get back to Coheed”.
-In the same article, two new songs were debuted from the project, “Death Rattle” and “Crazy for You”.
+In an article from Spin Magazine on May 12, 2020, Sanchez stated, "I figured, if there's any time to do this, it's now.
+I'll get a bunch of songs together, put a record out, I will feel good, and then get back to Coheed".
+In the same article, two new songs were debuted from the project, "Death Rattle" and "Crazy for You".